jurreb/dlNewPipePlaylists/README.md

 # dlNewPipePlaylists
 python script which downloads from youtube to mp3

-##usage
+## usage
-run in termial: python3 script.py newpipe.db
+run in terminal: python3 script.py newpipe.db

 ## newpipe.db
 sample database included in this repo.